 \subsection{Implementation into \NNLOJET and validation}

 The \NNLOJET code is a parton-level event generator that provides the framework for the implementation of jet production processes to NNLO accuracy, using the antenna subtraction method.
-Besides containing the event generator infrastructure (Monte Carlo phase-space integration, event handling and analysis routines), it supplies the unintegrated and integrated antenna functions and the phase-space mappings relevant to all kinematical situations.
+Besides containing the event generator infrastructure (phase-space integration, event handling and analysis routines), it supplies the unintegrated and integrated antenna functions and the phase-space mappings relevant to all kinematical situations.
+The multi-dimensional phase space integration is performed using the adaptive Monte Carlo integrator VEGAS~\cite{vegas}.
+To avoid numerical instabilities in the matrix elements, all parton-parton Mandelstam invariants are required to beeither $y_0=10^{-7}$ or $y_0=3\cdot10^{-7}$ times the electron-parton centre-of-mass energy squared.
+We have validated that our results are insensitive to variations of $y_0$ by one order of magnitude in each direction.
 The implementation of processes in the \NNLOJET framework requires the availability of the matrix elements for all RR, RV and VV processes, and the construction of the antenna subtraction terms. \NNLOJET provides testing routines to verify the point-wise convergence of the subtraction, as documented for example in Ref.~\cite{joao}.
 Processes included in \NNLOJET up to now are $Z$ and $Z+j$ production~\cite{ourzj}, $H$ and $H+j$ production~\cite{ourhj} as well as di-jet production in hadron-hadron collisions~\cite{2jnew}.